-Cleaning the garage

 These days, it just feels like insurance has become a whole other animal.
 I mean just think about it:

 -Life insurance: Should I get one?
-If so, whole or term?
+If so, whole or term insurance?
 For how much?
 Etc?

 -Home insurance: What type of coverage do I need?
 Etc